-- (a) The maximum tenure for which an individual can serve as an independent director shall not exceed nine (9) years.
-Upon completion of this tenure, the Bank may opt to redesignate the director as non-independent non-executive director.
-Nonetheless, the overall composition of the Board must continue to meet the independence requirements as stipulated in BNM's Policy Document on Corporate Governance, which mandates that the majority of the Board members be independent. - (b) Pursuant to the Succession Planning Policy for Directors, the tenure for the position of CEO / Executive Director will be limited to a maximum of five (5) years or less depending on the Parent Bank's discretion. - (c) In accordance with the Bank's Constitution, one third (1/3) of the Directors for the time being (excluding Managing Director) shall retire in every year or if the number is not three (3) or a multiple of three (3), the number nearest to one third (1/3) shall retire from office at the conclusions of annual general meeting.
+- (a) The maximum tenure for which an individual can serve as an independent director shall not exceed nine (9) years. - (b) Pursuant to the Succession Planning Policy for Directors, the tenure for the position of CEO / Executive Director or Non-Independent Non-Executive Director will be limited to a maximum of five (5) years or less depending on the Parent Bank's discretion. - (c) In accordance with the Bank's Constitution, one third (1/3) of the Directors for the time being (excluding Managing Director) shall retire in every year or if the number is not three (3) or a multiple of three (3), the number nearest to one third (1/3) shall retire from office at the conclusions of annual general meeting.
 A retiring director shall be eligible for re-election.
 All Directors (excluding Managing Director) should be required to submit themselves for re-election at regular intervals. - (d) A director shall, during the tenure of his appointment, be always subject to the provisions relating to rotation, retirement, appointment and re-appointment of Directors as well as provisions relating to vacation of the office or removal of Directors in the prescribed circumstances as set out in the CA 2016, FSA 2013, IFSA 2013, the Bank's Constitution, the guidelines issued by BNM, the Charter, and/or any other laws, regulations, rules and bylaws in force in Malaysia.